lospringliu/gitrtc/README.md

     * pip3 install Django django-mptt docutils
     * pip3 install mysqlclient (if select to use mysql database)
   4. fork, clone and configure the tool
-    * edit local_settings.py, you can specify your rtc information to automate login and relogin
+    * edit local_settings.py, you can specify your rtc information to automate login and relogin (rtc login / relogin works in shell environment, you might need change your password to make it work, confirm with cmd line test in step 1 above)
+    * edit local_settings.py, you can configure your mail function
+    * edit local_settings.py, COMPONENT_CREATORS provide information for the component creator info (by default I only figure out user name of the creator, but do not know the email, this variable provides this info)
     * edit local_settings.py to decide using sqlite or mysql for database backend.
   5. run the tool:
     * ./djangoapp.py --component component_name --streambase your_trunk_stream_for_the_component [--infoinit | --infoshow | --infoupdate | --inforeport | --infoverify | --migrate] [other options]